wandersonpaes/runners-api/README.md

 ### User's endpoint

-Pay attention to the user token, you need to make some requests.
+Pay attention to the user token, you need it to make some requests.

 ### Create an Runner User